SalomePlatform/smesh/doc/salome/gui/SMESH/input/building_compounds.rst

 	.. image:: ../images/buildcompound.png
 		:align: center

+* **Result** group allows selecting a mode of operation

-* **Name** - allows selecting the name of the resulting **Compound** mesh.
+  * Activating **Create new mesh named** enables typing the name of the resulting compound mesh.
+  * Activating **Append to mesh** enables selection of a mesh to append other selected objects to.

-* **Meshes, sub-meshes, groups** - allows selecting the meshes, sub-meshes and groups to be concatenated.
-They can be chosen in the Object Browser while holding **Ctrl** button.
+* **Meshes, sub-meshes, groups** allows selecting the meshes, sub-meshes and groups to be concatenated.
+They can be chosen in the Object Browser while holding *Ctrl* button.
-* **Processing identical groups** - allows selecting the method of processing the namesake groups existing in the input meshes.
+* **Processing identical groups** allows selecting the method of processing the namesake groups existing in the input meshes.
 They can be either

   * **United** - all elements of *Group1* of *Mesh_1* and *Group1* of *Mesh_2* become the elements of *Group1* of the *Compound_Mesh*, or
   * **Renamed** - *Group1* of *Mesh_1* becomes *Group1_1* and *Group1* of *Mesh_2* becomes *Group1_2*.